Terms & Conditions

-- 6.1 You shall deal in an open and co-operative way with us, the FCA and any other relevant competent authority in relation to reasonable requests or directions by us to ensure that You are in full compliance with the provisions of this Agreement.
+6.1 You shall deal in an open and co-operative way with Us, the FCA and any other Regulatory Body in relation to reasonable requests or directions by Us to ensure that You are in full compliance with the provisions of this Agreement and Applicable Laws.

-- 6.3 We may, subject to the prior written agreement of the parties, increase the extent to which we monitor (both on-site and remotely) Your compliance with Your obligations under this Agreement, provided that You shall not unreasonably withhold or delay consent to any increase proposed by us where such increase is necessary for compliance with any relevant regulatory rule or applicable law, and where the parties will bear in equal proportions the increased costs which You incur in implementing measures necessary for the implementation of, or complying with, such additional requirements.
+6.5 We may, subject to the prior written agreement of the parties, increase the extent to which We monitor (both on-site and remotely) Your compliance with Your obligations under this Agreement, provided that You shall not unreasonably withhold or delay consent to any increase proposed by Us where such increase is necessary for compliance with any Applicable Laws including the FCA Handbook, and You will bear the increased costs which You incur in implementing measures necessary for the implementation of, or complying with, such additional requirements.

 8. INTELLECTUAL PROPERTY AND IT

-- 8.1 All intellectual property rights in the logos, trademarks and any material supplied to You by us belong to us at all times.
-Other than by using the literature and information supplied by us for its purpose in accordance with this Agreement, You shall not and You shall ensure that each member of Your group shall not publish, circulate, issue or release any advertisement or literature relating to our business or make use of our name or logo or that of any of our group without previous written authorisation from us.
+8.1 All intellectual property rights in the logos, trademarks and any material supplied to You by Us, and/or comprised in the Websites and/or Intermediary Portal, shall belong to Us (and Our third party licensors) at all times.
+Other than by using the literature and information supplied by Us for its purpose in accordance with this Agreement, You shall not and You shall ensure that each member of Your Group shall not publish, circulate, issue or release any advertisement or literature relating to Our business or make use of Our name or logo or that of any of Our Group without previous written authorisation from Us.

-- will not cause any intentional errors, intentional security holes or malicious code to be introduced into any of our computer systems or systems processing our data.
+8.2.2 will not cause any intentional errors, intentional security holes or malicious code to be introduced into any of Our computer systems or systems processing Our data.

-- have in place procedures to manage network threats, vulnerability and risks to ensure You and we can continue to do business securely with each other;
+8.3.1 have in place procedures to manage network threats, vulnerability and risks to ensure You and We can continue to do business securely with each other;

-- not use any hardware or software that is either no longer supported by its manufacturer or licensor or whose support shall end in twelve months or less, unless otherwise agreed in writing by us;
+8.3.2 not use any hardware or software that is either no longer supported by its manufacturer or licensor or whose support shall end in twelve (12) Months or less, unless otherwise agreed in writing by Us;

-- when implementing any hardware or software ensure that it is securely configured and vulnerability free; and
+8.3.3 when implementing any hardware or software ensure that it is securely configured and vulnerability free;

 9. INDEMNITY AND LIABILITY